Updated: Jul 28

 The world evolves digitally very quickly and the acceptance of technology became natural.
-We are living in the era when from very usual ‘make an appointment’ to see the property experience we are able to visualize the property in Virtual Reality.
+We are living in the era when to see the property experience we are able to visualize the property in Virtual Reality.
 Immersive experience becoming more efficient through innovations and technology.
-The possibility to visualizing the real world without actually being in it becoming very popular in the real estate industry.
-Potential buyers can now see many properties in a fraction of the time it took them to travel to one.
+The possibility to visualize the real world without actually being in it becoming very popular in the real estate industry.
+Potential buyers can see many properties in a fraction of the time it took them to travel to one.

 What is Virtual Reality?
 The definition is HERE.